Medical Malpractice: Who Can Be Sued?

 A hospital's medical staff includes licensed physicians and licensed healthcare providers, such as nurses, physician's assistants, and nurse practitioners.

 Tort law requires people and entities to uphold certain standards of care, tailored to the situation.
-For example, hospitals have a duty to use reasonable care when hiring medical staff.
-A hospital must make reasonable inquiries into an applicant's education, training, and licensing.
+For example, hospitals have a duty to use reasonable care when hiring medical staff, and must make reasonable inquiries into an applicant's education, training, and licensing.

 If a hospital fails to make reasonable inquiries about an applicant they hire and that employee injures a patient, the hospital may be liable.
 Under the corporate negligence doctrine, a hospital is negligent for supervision or retention.
 When a staff member's negligent care injures a patient, corporate negligence applies.